BaraaAlyateem/Task3_DataCleaning/README.md

 - Removed duplicates and standardized inconsistent data formats.
 - Generated a cleaned dataset ready for **Exploratory Data Analysis (EDA)** and modeling as if to present to a CEO of a company.
 - Documented insights and steps clearly for reproducibility.

+## Results
+- Created a **high-quality cleaned dataset** with consistent formatting and no missing/duplicate entries.
+- Improved data reliability, enabling accurate analysis and machine learning tasks in later stages.
+- Produced visual summaries to validate cleaning effectiveness.